Skip to content

 Return Type: List<BatchResult>

-Return Content: Grouped results of each MappedStatement + SQL execution.
+Return Content: Groups the results of each MappedStatement + SQL execution.

-Note: For example, in a batch update by ID, if 5 records update one field and 5 update two fields, the return value is a List of size 2, storing the update results for each group of 5 records.
+Note: For example, when performing a batch update by ID, if 5 records update one field and another 5 records update two fields, the return value is a List with a capacity of 2, storing the update status of the 5 records respectively.

 Usage Examples